ministryofjustice/moj-frontend/docs/probation/styles/pds-page-templates/_overview.md

 There are 2 page templates:

-1. the service template, for top-level pages
+1. The service template, for top-level pages

-2. the case template, for pages displaying a case or case details
+2. The case template, for pages displaying a case or case details

 The templates show the page design and components needed for pages in an internal probation service.
 The common components are: